AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-style-structure-refs.md

 }
 ```

-Let's look at an example of this.
-The following script is mostly utility methods covered before (getting the access token, uploading an image, a simple method to download results):
+**Note:** You could alternatively provide a presigned URL from an image in cloud storage in the `url` property of the `style.imageReference.source` object.
+See the [Generate Images API Reference](../api/image_generation/) for details.

+Next, we'll need utility code to get an access token, upload an image (via the [Upload API](../api/upload_image/)), and download the result.
+An example is below:

 ```js
 import fs from 'fs';